ColinDuquesnoy/MellowPlayer/CONTRIBUTING.rst

 Adding/Updating a new translation
 ---------------------------------

-**To add a new translation**, follow the below steps:

-1. Run the *devhelper script*: ``python3 utils/devhelper.py``
-2. Select the **first entry** in the menu (*Add a new translation*)
-3. Indicate the code for the language you want to add (e.g. fr, en, es,...)
-4. Open app/translations/mellowplayer_lang.ts (where lang is the code you specified in the previous step) with Qt linguist
-5. Once you've finished translating, save you work and make a release (File->Release)
-6. Submit a pull request!

-**To update an existing translation**, run the *devhelper script* but, this time, use the **second entry** in the menu (*Update translations*).
-Afterward you can just follow step 4, 5 and 6.
+MellowPlayer translations are hosted on transifex: https://www.transifex.com/colinduquesnoy/mellowplayer/

+- Create an account at transifex
+- Go to the project's homepage and click on the "Join the team" button
+- If the language you want to work on does not exists yet, send us a language request.
+Once the request has been accepted, a new translation file for the requested language will be created automatically by transifex.
+- To actually start translating, go to the project's home page on transifex and click on the translate button.
+This will open the translator tool where you can choose the resource and the language you want to work on.